Ibrahim Ferrer: Los Bocucos

 In 1953, Ferrer began performing with Pacho Alonso's group in Santiago, Cuba.
 In 1959, the group moved permanently to Havana, renaming themselves Los Bocucos, after a type of drum widely used in Santiago, the bocú.
 With Alonso, Ferrer primarily performed sones, guarachas, and other up-tempo songs.
-However, he yearned to sing boleros.
+However, his goal was to sing boleros.

 Ferrer remained a member of Los Bocucos until his retirement in 1991.
 Starting in 1967, Los Bocucos became an independent group, since Pacho Alonso started a new band, Los Pachucos.
 Since then, Ferrer began to sing lead more often, instead of performing as a backing singer.
 The group released several albums in the 1970s and 1980s.
 In 1998, Cuban label EGREM released Tierra caliente, a compilation of tracks recorded by Los Bocucos between 1970 and 1988, featuring Ferrer as lead singer.
 The songs were directed and arranged by Roberto Correra, the group's lead trumpeter.